CWEB2010/nfl-coaches-draft-program-project-1-trakhak/README.md

 Create using .NET Core Console Application

-The Program should make use of Object Oriented Principles discussed in class and utilize at least one class structure
+The Program should make use of Object Oriented Principles discussed in class and utilize at least one additional class structure beyond the class thats provided in the starter code.